2018 Summer School

-Mid semester break Begins (14th April) Good Friday, Easter Monday, Otago Anniversary Day
+Mid semester break (30 March - 8 April) includes Good Friday, Easter Monday, Otago Anniversary Day

 If you can’t find what you need, please contact the Academic Administrator, Dee Roben